 Historic Pritzlaff Building Repurposed Into Popular Event Venue with Assist from PFlow Hydraulic VRCS

-The infrastructure upgrades required to start and grow an event business in a 140+ year-old building are significant.
-In addition to the numerous food, beverage, and hospitality related improvements that were completed before Pritzlaff Events opened for business; it became clear over a short period of time that there were other building upgrades needed to support an increased volume of event bookings.
+The infrastructure upgrades required to grow an event business in a building over 140 year old are significant.
+In addition to the numerous food, beverage and hospitality related improvements that were completed before Pritzlaff Events opened for business; it became clear, and quickly, that other building upgrades were needed to support an increased volume of event bookings.

 Don Hooge, the Sunset Investors construction manager who oversees all renovations to the Pritzlaff Building, was charged with finding a better lifting method.

 “We looked at several different options, but nobody had a standard lift that would perfectly suit our needs,” said Hooge.
 “There were some difficult challenges presented by the age of the building and the confined spaces in the area where the lift would be installed.”